--While the exact cause of depression is unknown, certain people have a higher risk for it than others.
+-While the exact cause of depression is unknown, some people are at higher risk for it than others.
 It tends to run in families.

-Depression signs in women are more than twice as common than in men.
+Depression signs in women are more than twice as common as in men.
 College students also have a somewhat higher incidence of depression than other groups.

 Everyone knows someone who has used the depression drugs Zoloft, Prozac, Xanax or Welbutrin, Paxil, or Cymbalta just to name a few.